linebender/linebender.github.io/content/blog/2025-04-04-tmil-15/index.md

 Kurbo provides data structures and algorithms for curves and vector paths.

+- [kurbo#428][]: Improve performance of debug builds by more aggressively enabling inlining.
+- [kurbo#429][]: Add `Affine::scale_about`.
+This makes implementing zoom in a user interface more concise.

 ## Color

 [Color][] provides functionality for representing, converting, parsing, serializing, and manipulating colors in a variety of color spaces.
 It closely follows the [CSS Color Module Level 4][] draft spec.

+- [color#144][]: Improves correctness when interpolating a color with missing components in the ACES 2065-1 colorspace.

 ## Kompari